 - If you are using a regular green bean (which are larger than haricot verts), they will require a little longer cook time.
 Just cook to your taste.

-- Chili pepper was used as a garnish, but you could omit if you aren’t a spice fan.
+- Chili pepper was used, but you could omit if you aren’t a spice fan.

 Nutrition (ESTIMATE ONLY)

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.